-· Here is the full text of the Santa Cruz Rent Control and Tenant Protection Act as submitted to the city.
+· Here is the full text of Measure M, the Santa Cruz Rent Control and Tenant Protection Act as submitted to the city.

 · In 1994 San Francisco passed a rent control initiative.
 In 2017 a team at Stanford University did a detailed study on the resulting effects on the rental market.
 It is quite technical, but the results were clear.
 Making the points without the math here are San Jose Mercury News and Stanford Business School Review articles on it.
 Here is the full Stanford Study.

-.
-Local UCSC Economist Jesse Cunha just published this paper on Affordable Housing and Rent Control in Santa Cruz.
-And it is true that >93% of economists say Rent Control does not work.
-The source of that statistic is an academic survey article Rent Control: Do Economists Agree.
+· More than 93% of economists say Rent Control does not work.
+The source of this statistic is an academic survey article Rent Control: Do Economists Agree.
 Another article from the Library of Economics further explores rent control impacts in other cities.

 · Rental control causes significant reduction in rental housing availability.
 A report from the Santa Monica Rent Board shows 25% of rental units withdrawn since rent control was established (page 6).